dperk6/venti-stake/README.md

 **withdraw** -> takes amount as param and withdraws stake and claims all earned rewards.

 **emergencyWithdraw** -> basic withdrawals claim rewards in one tx.
-If reward tokens have been removed, users can use this function to withdraw their tokens separately of their
+If reward tokens have been removed, users can use this function to withdraw their tokens separately of their rewards.

 **claimRewards** -> claims all earned rewards for sender